 3. Chocolate May Be a Natural Sunscreen

 Who doesn’t like to feel the warmth of the sun on their skin?
 I do.
 But I always worry about sun damage, even though I layer on SPF 50.
 But chocolate might help with that.
-Some studies suggest that its amazing flavonols may help guard the skin against harmful UV rays.
+Studies via the National Library of Medicine suggest that its amazing flavonols may help guard the skin against harmful UV rays.
 Obviously, you still need to use a high factor of sunscreen, but eating dark chocolate also may give you some protection from the inside.

 4. Chocolate Might Help Fight Wrinkles

 Can it be possible that the simple benefits of chocolate could actually help keep you looking young?
 Yes, it might help.
-Eating a small amount of dark chocolate a day may give us enough antioxidants to help fight wrinkles and sun damage.
+Eating a small amount of dark chocolate a day may give us enough antioxidants to help fight wrinkles and sun damage, according to the Journal of Investigative Dermatology.

 5. Chocolate Relieves Stress